techwebdev/techwebdev/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Currency Converted
+- 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning Deno
+- 🌱 I’m currently learning Graphql
 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with answer on StackOverflow
 - 💬 Ask me about any web relted stuff